-Deepa led her dog, Bengi, over the footbridge and down to the deserted
+led her dog, Bengi, over the footbridge and down to the deserted roadside

-roadside café.
-It had been closed ever since the bypass opened;
+café.
+It had been closed ever since the bypass opened; now only the

 A sign still swung in the breeze on its one remaining

-open.
-She apprehensively looked about and couldn't believe what he saw.
+She apprehensively looked about and couldn't believe what she saw.
+The

-The interior was immaculate, considering how long it had been closed.
+interior was immaculate, considering how long it had been closed.
+Chairs were

-Chairs were neatly arranged at tables with scrubbed plastic tablecloths
+neatly arranged at tables with scrubbed plastic tablecloths on which

-on which condiments sat in strict formation, and the counter's teaspoons
+condiments sat in strict formation, and the counter's teaspoons gleamed on

-He might have remembered that dogs weren't allowed in cafés,
+might have remembered that dogs weren't allowed in cafés, or perhaps

 Bengi refused to follow her in and remained on the